I’m very proud to have advised on this important book.

 She’s Not There: A Life in Two Genders by Jennifer Finney Boylan

 - Evelyn helped her daughter transition at 15 and have vaginoplasty at 18.
 I found this to be a very touching book.
-Read it for free here.
+Read a free PDF or read it at Lynn Conway’s website.

 Mark 947: A Life Shaped by God, Gender and Force of Will by Calpernia Addams